-All of Indiana Packers’ hog producers and transporters are trained in the proper handling of livestock, from the beginnings of life all the way through the process of transporting their livestock to our plant.
+All of our livestock producers and transporters are trained in the proper handling of livestock, from the beginnings of life all the way through the process of transporting their livestock to our plant.

 To this end, transporters are regularly audited to ensure performance and plant compliance.

 Our corporate animal welfare policies are clear, and our tolerance-margin is zero.

 Transport Quality Assurance® Program

 The Transport Quality Assurance (TQA) program is developed by the National Pork Board to educate swine transporters, producers and handlers regarding the proper handling, moving and transporting of pigs, as it relates to or potentially impacts pig well-being and pork quality.

 - Drivers are an important part of America’s pork producing industry and play a key role in providing healthy, safe and nutritious pork products to consumers.